TiendaNube/api-docs/resources/payment_provider.md

 - `wallet`
 - `wire_transfer`

-Depending on the kind of Payment Provider (Subadquirente, Gateway, Adquirente), they may integrate to our platform one or many payment pethods for each payment method type.
+Depending on the kind of Payment Provider (Aggregator, Acquirer, Gateway), they may integrate to our platform one or many payment pethods for each payment method type.

 ### Payment Methods